silicium14/peertube_index/README.md

 # PeertubeIndex

 ## Decisions
-We should not put too much pressure on instances by querying them heavily so we scan one instance sequentially.
+- We should not put too much pressure on instances by querying them heavily so we scan one instance sequentially.
+- Our validation of video documents expects fields that are not in PeerTube OpenAPI spec but that we found were provided by most instances.
+We should check monitor video document validation errors per PeerTube instance version to make sure our validation works correctly for newer versions.

 ## How to run the project
 ### Development